freelawproject/juriscraper/readme.md

 can make sure that your pull request is good to go by waiting for the automated tests to complete.

-The current status if Travis CI on our master branch is:
+The current status of Travis CI on our master branch is:

 [![Build Status](https://travis-ci.org/freelawproject/juriscraper.svg?branch=master)][12]